This is the larva of the spotted cucumber beetle.

 - It has a white to cream-colored body with a brown head and reaches ½ inch in length.

 - Larvae tunnel into the roots and stems of corn, bean, and cucurbit seedlings.

-- Exclude this pest with a floating row cover or plant extra seed to allow for some injury.
+- Exclude this pest with a row cover or plant extra seed to allow for some injury.

 - Seeds can also be pre-sprouted to give them a head start.
 Place seeds on a moistened paper towel.
 Roll up the paper towel, place it in a plastic bag with some holes and set it on top of the refrigerator.
 Check the germination rate after 5-7 days.

 - When the radicle (new root) begins to develop, remove seeds and plant in garden soil.

 - However, do not pre-soak bean and corn seeds in water.
 This treatment will make them more susceptible to soil pathogens.